papiche/Astroport.ONE/BOOTSTRAP/Readme.md

 This process is run almost every hour.
 Stations are getting and publishing Each time MAP.refresh.sh is running it takes data from PLAYERs caches (~/.zen/game/players/.../) and publish it on Station IPNS key.

+## UPlanet

+UMap shared keys introduce common blockchains.

+PROTOCOL

+To avoid collisions and maintain data freshness.
+20H12 process time should be adjusted on real sun time based on longitude.

+Every 4 minute next 0.01 longitude is processed.
+Every UMap is then processed by latitude...

+So the planet sectors act like a "Virtual Hard Drive" giving 24s to each sector for being refreshed.
+To spread blockchain next step calculations, key management will be given to the closest Astroport Station.

+CONTROL AGENT

+Disfunctions and protocol break can be detected by every Stations thus they can identify bad IPFS NODE publiher(s) and blacklist them

 ## REVERSE CODE